Get insider access

 Updated

-What it is: The overall sound signature of the headphones.
+What it is: The headphones' overall sound signature.
 The general tonal balance between the bass, mid, and treble ranges of the frequency response.
-The calculations are done between 20Hz and 9kHz.
+This graph is compensated against our target curve.

-When it matters: When you want to find headphones that match your listening taste.
+When it matters: When you want to find headphones that match your listening tastes.

 When buying a pair of headphones, it's important to find ones that sound the way you like.
 But how can you know what they sound like without listening to them?
 You can look at their raw frequency response, which tells you how accurately the drivers reproduce each frequency in amplitude.
 However, if you're just learning to read sound graphs, it can be challenging to interpret this information.
 Our Sound Profile test is designed to simplify this process.

-Although we don't score this test, if you want to know how well the frequency response follows our target curve, you'll want to check out Bass AccuracyMid Accuracy, and Treble Accuracy instead.
-If you're looking to understand audio quality lingo, take a look at our sound quality glossary too.
+Although we don't score this test, if you want to know how well the frequency response follows our target curve, you'll want to check out the following articles:

 Test results